Compressed Flash Fiction

 “Ah.”

 Andy’s rod tugged in his hand.
-He pulled the rod.
-The bob lifted, then dipped.
-He reeled in a few feet, resistance.
+He gripped it tighter.
+The bob plunged, then popped.
+He reeled it in a few feet — resistance.
 He yanked.
 Hooked.
 He pulled in an eight-inch trout.

 “Good one,” said Tom.